What Does STEM Mean in Education?

 For example, due to the integration of computers and software across a variety of workplaces, having a background in technology can be very appealing to a future employer.
-In fact, BLS projects that computer occupations as a group are expected to grow about three times faster than average between 2019 and 2029 at 11.5%.
+In fact, BLS projects that computer and technology occupations will grow 13% between 2020-2030.
 A STEM-related degree can take you in a number of directions.

 - Information security analysts protect an organization's computer systems.
-Most information security analyst positions require a bachelor's degree in a computer-related, such as bachelor's degree in cyber security.
+Most information security analyst positions require a bachelor's degree in a computer-related field, such as bachelor's degree in cyber security.
 According to BLS, information security analysts earned a median salary of $103,590 in 2020, with a 33% job growth through 2030.

 - Software developers create applications or systems that run on a computer or another device.
 According to BLS, software developers earned a median salary of $124,200 in 2022.* Earning a bachelor's degree in computer science is a good way to obtain the strong computer programming skills needed to excel in this career, which is predicted by BLS to grow by 25% from 2022 to 2032.*